lammps/lammps/doc/src/dump_modify.rst

 ----------

 The *triclinic/general* keyword only applies to the dump *atom* and *custom* styles.
-It can only be used if the simulation box was created as a general triclinic box.
-See the :doc:`Howto_triclinic
-<Howto_triclinic>` doc page for a detailed explanation of orthogonal,
-restricted triclinic, and general triclinic simulation boxes.
+It can only be used with a value of *yes* if the simulation box was created as a general triclinic box.
+See the :doc:`Howto_triclinic <Howto_triclinic>` doc page for a detailed explanation of orthogonal, restricted triclinic, and general triclinic simulation boxes.

-If this keyword is used, the box information at the beginning of each snapshot will include information about the 3 arbitrary edge vectors **A**, **B**, **C** that define the general triclinic box as well as their origin.
+If this keyword is used with a value of *yes*, the box information at the beginning of each snapshot will include information about the 3 arbitrary edge vectors **A**, **B**, **C** that define the general triclinic box as well as their origin.
 The format is described on the :doc:`dump <dump>` doc page.

-The coordinates of each atom will be output as values in (or near) the general triclinic box.
+The coordinates of each atom will likewise be output as values in (or near) the general triclinic box.
 Likewise, per-atom vector quantities such as velocity, omega, dipole moment, etc will have orientations consistent with the general triclinic box, meaning they will be rotated relative to the standard xyz coordinate axes.
 See the :doc:`dump <dump>` doc page for a full list of which dump attributes this affects.

 ----------